Are you an analytical and technical individual looking to make an impact?

 Note: Education may only be substituted for a total of five (5) years.

-3. For State Employees one (1) year of experience as an Environmental Intern or Environmental Compliance Specialist 2 may be substituted for the General Experience.
+3. For State Employees one (1) year of experience as a Environmental Analyst 1 may be substituted for the General Experience.

 The preferred candidate will possess: